 When it comes to Facebook, security isn’t as top of mind for millions of users as it should be.
-Given its popularity, Facebook is ripe for hackers or individuals and groups who hope to access your account.
-That makes having a secure password important, but it means also enabling two-factor authentication (2FA).
-Adding an additional level of security to your account, it’s important that you can quickly access whatever method of 2FA you set up.
-If you can’t access 2FA, fear not, as getting back into your account isn’t impossible.
+Given its popularity, Facebook is ripe for hackers.
+That makes having a secure password important, but it also means enabling two-factor authentication (2FA).
+Adding this additional level of security to your account is important, but if you can’t access 2FA, fear not, as getting back into your account isn’t impossible.
 Here’s how you can log in to Facebook if you don’t have access to your 2FA code generator.

 Texting a Code